 Hothouse Productions at the College of Communication is an intensive semester long field- and classroom-based experience for talented graduate and undergraduate students at Boston University.
-Taught by Garland Waller, an award-winning producer and a professor in COM’s TV department, Hothouse Productions provides students with an opportunity to put into practice what they have been learning in the classroom.
+Taught by Sheila Sitomer, an award-winning producer and a professor in COM’s TV department, Hothouse Productions provides students with an opportunity to put into practice what they have been learning in the classroom.
 Teams of students are created, usually four to a group.
-The goal is for each group to complete a student-run, client-driven production by the end of a school semester.
-Non-profit and for-profit organizations seek the energy, determination, and newly-minted experience of the Hothouse Production teams.
+The goal is for each group to complete a student-run, client-driven production by the end of the school semester.
+Nonprofit and for-profit organizations seek the energy, determination, and creativity of the Hothouse Production teams.

 Timeframe for Hothouse Production Projects

 For the fall semester, productions begin in early September and are completed by early December.
 For the spring semester, productions begin in mid-January and are completed by early May.

 Students typically work in teams of four.
 Once a student producer is assigned to a project, the client and student teams will connect by phone, email and/or text.
 Client meetings with the students are a must.
 As Hothouse does not have an official office, those meetings will usually be at the client’s office, a BU classroom, a mutually convenient location, or by video conferencing.

 Over the years, Hothouse Productions has learned that certain basic requirements are needed in order for the production to work and for the client to be pleased with the final product.